ℹ️ Phase 2 of 4 — Risk Assessments

 What to prepare

-Your reassessment triggers — how often clients should be reassessed, and whether any specific events trigger a reassessment (for example, a change in matter type or a PEP match).
+Your reassessment triggers — how often clients should be reassessed, and whether specific events trigger a reassessment (for example, a change in matter type or a PEP match).

-While the template is being built, configure your Risk Assessment settings in Legl.
-Go to Settings and select Risk Assessments.
+In Legl, go to Settings and select Risk Assessments.
 This section is only visible to admin users.

 Set your escalation alert email.
 This address receives a notification when any assessment returns a high-risk result.